uploadcare/uploadcare-ruby/README.md

 ## File Tags

 Tags can be attached during direct, URL, batch, and multipart uploads with the `tags:` option.
 The SDK normalizes tags to lowercase, strips surrounding whitespace, discards blank tags, removes duplicates while preserving order, and validates the platform limits.
+Upload responses do not include tags; use `client.file_tags.list` or reload the file through the REST API to read them.

 Read or replace the complete tag list: